 Advances in Cancer Care:

-1. International Robotic Cystectomy Consortium (IRCC): ATLAS houses the IRCC, the largest robotic cystectomy databases in the world.
+1. International Radical Cystectomy Consortium (IRCC): ATLAS houses the IRCC, the largest robotic cystectomy databases in the world.
 This is a multinational multi-institutional database comprised of 35 institutions from 13 countries.
 With more than 20 key publications, IRCC laid down the foundation for safety and efficacy of robot-assisted cystectomy and urinary diversion for bladder cancer.

 2. Irrigation Study: We investigated the mechanism of local recurrence after bladder cancer and the effect of pneumoperitoneum on peritoneal immune response against tumor cells using Next Generation Sequencing.
 This work has been awarded the best poster presentation in the American Urological Association meeting in 2016, and was featured in AUA News.
 Determining the pathogenesis of how bladder cancer relapses despite sound surgical technique can lead to substantial improvement in patient survival and may open new horizons for bladder cancer treatment.